rchaddha/DataVisualization/README.md

 # DataVisualization
 Some examples of data visualizations that I have created.

+P1: This project introduced me to the basics of using D3 to create and transform SVGs that visualize some given data.

 P3:
 This project is about visualizing US presidential election data, with interactive control of a timeline, and how the states are colored according to their votes.
 There are three main modes: